Raj6939/zk-kyc-icp/KYC-Widget-Flow/README.md

    ![Screenshot from 2024-03-01 19-02-54](https://github.com/Raj6939/zk-kyc-icp/assets/67961128/1fad0ed0-bb18-4976-b9e0-075078de347a)

 The KYC Issuer(DApp) issues various credentials at each step of Verification shown above.
-After successful onboarding, the user has Proof of Personhood, Proof of Citizenship, Proof of Age (above 18).
+After successful onboarding, the user has Proof of Personhood, Proof of Citizenship, and Proof of Age (above 18).
-The user can see all these proofs in his wallet (Web).
-Below is the view of how user wallet would look like
+The user can see all these proofs in his ID wallet (User-Id Dashboard).